SkylerMalinowski/WBSF/1_Code/Learning_System/README.md

-# TO run on Linux:
+# To run on Linux:

 1) Make sure you have Apache installed